georchestra/georchestra/mapfishapp/src/main/webapp/app/addons/measurements/README.md

 }], ...
 ```

-Options allow an adminitrator to alter the default:
+Options allow an administrator to alter the default:
  * drawing style
  * accuracy
  * KML style